pelican-eggs/eggs/generic/lua/luvit/README.md

-# luvit generic
+# Lua (Luvit) Language Generic

-This egg was designed to allow a user to pull their own lua code from a repo and run it with luvit.
+This egg was designed to allow a user to pull their own Lua source code from a repo and run it with Luvit.

 There is an option to allow a user to upload their own files to run an app.